chiseng/pen-testing-scripts/README.md

 # pen-testing-tools
-Type less, exploit more(maybe)
+Type less, exploit more

 ## To do
-write scripts for more automated testing cos remembering args is hard, e.g.vuln checker, smbclient tests, snmpwalk, EIP tracker(?)
+write scripts for more automated testing cos remembering args is hard, e.g.improve payload script, vuln checker, smbclient tests, snmpwalk, EIP tracker(?)